-34. CCA countries typically do not have robust fiscal rules.
-Countries either do not have specific rules, the rules are not well calibrated to achieve their objectives, or do not take into account macroeconomic shocks.
-Furthermore, practices on budget amendments have reduced compliance with fiscal rules.
-Without credible fiscal rules, countries are more vulnerable to overspend in good times (with the risk that spending quality suffers), or to cut spending abruptly when times are bad.
+CCA countries typically do not have robust fiscal rules.
+Countries do not have specific rules, the rules are not well calibrated to achieve their objectives, or the rules do not take into account macroeconomic shocks.
+Furthermore, some practices on budget amendments have reduced compliance with fiscal rules.
+Without credible fiscal rules, countries are more vulnerable to overspending in good times (with the risk that spending quality suffers) or to cutting spending abruptly when times are bad.

-35. Credible fiscal rules would anchor sustainability and facilitate public investment.
-Credible rules impose durable constraints on fiscal policy, ensure transparent budget processes, and create space for sustainable investment (Schaechter et al, 2012) by limiting discretion and anchoring expectations.
-If properly calibrated and implemented, fiscal rules can help correct the deficit bias prevailing in many CCA countries and ensure fiscal sustainability.
-Nevertheless, fiscal rules are not a panacea-especially for oil exporters where revenue volatility can be large or when there are significant Public Financial Management (PFM) weaknesses.
-Best practices in designing and implementing fiscal rules include: (i) clearly defined objectives linked to numerical targets; (ii) incentives to build buffers in good times and allow for adequate fiscal support in downturns; (iii) calibration that ensures fiscal sustainability in the face of shocks; (iv) escape clauses to deal with tail events; (v) effective monitoring; and (vi) broad institutional and economic coverage, including at the subnational level (IMF, 2018b).
+Credible fiscal rules would anchor sustainability and facilitate public investment.
+Credible rules impose durable constraints on fiscal policy, ensure transparent budget processes, and create space for sustainable investment (Schaechter and others 2012) by limiting discretion and anchoring expectations.
+If they are properly calibrated and implemented, fiscal rules can help correct the deficit bias prevailing in many CCA countries and ensure fiscal sustainability.
+However, fiscal rules are not a panacea-especially for oil exporters (where revenue volatility can be large) or in the presence of significant public financial management weaknesses.
+Best practices in designing and implementing fiscal rules include the following: (1) clearly defined objectives linked to numerical targets, (2) incentives to build buffers in good times and allow for adequate fiscal support in downturns, (3) calibration that ensures fiscal sustainability in the face of shocks, (4) escape clauses to deal with tail events, (5) effective monitoring, and (6) broad institutional and economic coverage, including at the subnational level (IMF 2018c).